-Obviously, from Table \ref{table5}, the approximate solution obtained by our method has higher accuracy.
+\end{lemma} Looking at Table \ref{table5} as a whole we observe that the approximate solution obtained by our method has higher accuracy.
 However, unlike Example \ref{ex1}, our runtime will be a bit more.
 Similarly, we paint Figure \ref{F5} for comparing with the existing methods.
-It is evident from Figure \ref{F5} that when the number of iteration steps exceeds 200, our method already stratifies with the method of Beck et al. \cite{Beck}.
+It is evident from Figure \ref{F5} that when the number of iteration steps exceeds 200, the proposed method already stratifies with the method of Beck et al. \cite{Beck}.
 And from the partially enlarged picture, Beck et al. \cite{Beck} method differs from us by one coordinate scale in terms of the relative $L^1$-approximation error and loss function value.
 These all demonstrate and illustrate the effectiveness of our method.

-\begin{example} \textit{Convolutional neural networks}.
+\begin{example}\normalfont \textit{\bf Convolutional neural networks}.
 Herein, most of our settings are the same as Example \ref{ex5}.
 Based on this point, what needs to be modified is the dimension of the data and the learning rate.
 Firstly, we set $d=256$ or $d=400$, and the learning rate is